brunosduarte/project-web-crawler/docs/decisions/0009-sitemap-output.md

 ## Decision Outcome

-Chosen option: "Frontend", because Implementing a tree-type structure facilitates easy visualization and comprehension of data, providing a clear and intuitive overview.
+Chosen option: "Frontend", because Implementing a tree-type structure enhances the visualization and comprehension of data, offering a clear and intuitive overview.
 The results also can be exported to a default sitemap XML file.